 One gains an advantage in a negotiation by planning for the negotiation.
-If a negotiation process is divided into three distinct phases - pre-negotiation, negotiation, and outcome - then it stands to reason that the pre-negotiation phase would benefit with the understanding of the environment the negotiation is occurring in.
-This is where Open Systems Theory and Contingency
+If a negotiation process is divided into three distinct phases - pre-negotiation, negotiation, and

-Theory plays a decisive factor in increasing the odds for a successful negotiation.
+Theory plays a decisive factor in increasing the odds for a successful negotiation.1

 Adaptation is essential for understanding an organization and how it interacts to its environment.
 Open systems theory provides a means of defining this adaptation.
 The origins of open systems theory are rooted in the use of biological principles of organisms as a metaphor for an organization.
-Von Bertalanffy identified this lineage to an organic system as an entity contained within a boundary.
-Boulding further applied von Bertalanffy's principles to organizations.
-Open systems theory therefore describes how an organization interacts with its environment.
-Examples of these interfaces are summarized in detail by Emery and categorized as either task or general environments.7 Task environments consist of industry, raw materials, market, economic, and physical environments; these kinds of environments have a direct impact on a business.
+Von Bertalanffy^{2,3} identified this lineage to an organic system as an entity contained within a boundary.
+Boulding4 further applied von Bertalanffy's principles to organizations.
+Open systems theory therefore describes how an organization interacts with its environment5.
+Examples of these interfaces are summarized in detail by Emery6 and categorized as either task or general environments.7 Task environments consist of industry, raw materials, market, economic, and physical environments; these kinds of environments have a direct impact on a business.
 General environment issues consist of human resources. financial, technology, legal-regulatory, political, cultural, and socio-demographic; these issues have an indirect impact on a business.8 Burns and Stalker9 put forth ideas about merging the task environment to the general environment.
-McCabe and Dutton created a model that can be used to assess the environment in which an organization is operating.
-Furthering this research, Lawrence and Lorsch compared the organization's environment to how it is managed; thereby establishing an organization as a unique entity defined by boundaries which interacts with its environment.
-This work, however, does not address the success in understanding the organization and the environment in which the organization operates.
+McCabe and Dutton10 created a model that can be used to assess the environment in which an organization is operating.
+Furthering this research, Lawrence and Lorsch11 compared the organization's environment to how it is managed; thereby establishing an organization as a unique entity defined by boundaries which interacts with its environment.12 This work, however, does not address the success in understanding the organization and the environment in which the organization operates.